 below were community minded people in many ways...

-On the educationalists that laid the foundation to community education in Pyrmont and Ultimo that set the standards for the State and even perhaps the nation they were community minded people on many social issues
+The educationalists that laid the foundation to community education in Pyrmont and Ultimo and who set the standards for the State and even perhaps the nation, t were community minded people on many social issues.

 Henry & Elizabeth Selfe had 3 children Norman, Henry and Maybanke the family arrived in Australia from England in 1855 Norman 15 or 16 at the time.
 Norman destined to be the best than most any other leading person at the time.
 An apprenticed engineer in NSW in the following year the family arrived.